How a sanctions-busting smartphone business thrives in North Korea

 Apps such as maps, games and an English dictionary show they are developed by North Korean engineers at state-run enterprises or state universities.

-The regime has also developed a home-grown surveillance tool on mobile phones, according to the UK-based cybersecurity company Hacker House.
+The regime has also developed a home-grown surveillance tool on mobile phones, according the U.K.-based cybersecurity company Hacker House.

 When a user accesses illegal or non-state approved media, an alert is generated and stored inside the phone.
 A modified version of Android also conducts surveillance and tracks users, Hacker House said.